 Brazilian writer-director Kleber Mendonça Filho discusses his new film Aquarius, creating its complex sound design, choosing the soundtrack, and Brazilian architecture.
+Read our essay on Aquarius here.

 One of the best films to come out of this year’s Cannes Film Festival was Brazilian writer-director Kleber Mendonça Filho Aquarius.
 The film tackles gentrification, the evolution of a city, class, race, and the importance of objects, places, and sound in constructing our memories and identities.
 After launching a protest against the current Brazilian government on the Palais steps at its Cannes premiere, the film has continued to be the source of much controversy and discussion in Brazil because of how brutally and frankly it treats current issues.